jewettaij/jacobi_pd/README.md

 ## Installation

+Copy the file(s) in the [include](include) subdirectory, to a location in your
+[include path](https://www.rapidtables.com/code/linux/gcc/gcc-i.html).
+No linking is necessary.
 This is a header-only library.

-Copy the files in the [include](include) subdirectory, to a location in your
-[include path](https://www.rapidtables.com/code/linux/gcc/gcc-i.html).

 # Development Status: *alpha*